 Probably the last thing they want to do is spend time in the gym.

-Yet, they have made the effort and certainly are entitled to have a personal trainer that’s motivated and driven to push them along.
+Yet, they have made an effort and are entitled to a personal trainer that’s motivated and driven to push them along.

 You would be amazed at the impact that this can have on them, even on bad days.